damoonrashidi/damoonrashidi-me/posts/waluigi-represents-all-of-us.md

 createdAt: 2023-12-23T22:19:00Z
 updatedAt: 2023-12-23T22:19:00Z
 status: draft
-snippet: The axiom that the tech world has seemed to settle on is this, simply having a successful product that solves customer's problems isn't enough.
-Investors must eat too and the TAM must grow.
+snippet: The axiom that the tech world has seemed to settle on is simply having a successful product that solves customer's problems isn't enough.
+The TAM must grow and investors must eat too.
 ---

 The better part my career has been spent at self-proclaimed scale-up SaaS